rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - *Tomorrow, and Tomorrow, and Tomorrow*, Gabrielle Zevin

 > The space between two shores is the ocean... and being caught in between feels like drowning.
 And, really, what is the point of tears among so much salt water?

 - *The Magic Fish*, Trung Le Nguyen

+> This little book took me eight years to earn.
+Was it worth the last eight years of my mother's lief?
+And what sort of daughter does that make me?

+- *The Magic Fish*, Trung Le Nguyen

+> <Is that really the ending?>
+>
+> <How should I know?
+It's an old, old story.
+Details change.
+Things change.
+And now this story is ours.
+Yours and mine.>

+- *The Magic Fish*, Trung Le Nguyen